-During law school, Rachel sought out opportunities that would make her a better advocate for workers and retirees.
-Before joining Keller Rohrback, she completed a fellowship with the AARP where she specialized in employee benefits law and worked on amicus briefs submitted to the U.S. Supreme Court, Fifth Circuit and Ninth Circuit.
-For two years, she worked at the Communications Workers of America, a telecommunications union, where she focused on traditional labor law and labor-management relations.
-She also interned at the U.S. Department of Labor and U.S. Supreme Court.
+During law school, Rachel interned at the Supreme Court of the United States, preparing decisions to be published in the United States Reports.
+She also sought many opportunities that would make her a better advocate for workers and retirees; she interned with the Department of Labor, Plan Benefits Security Division, and also held a fellowship with the AARP in which she worked on employee benefits amicus briefs submitted to the U.S. Supreme Court, Fifth Circuit and Ninth Circuit.
+Prior to joining Keller Rohrback, Rachel also worked for two years at the telecommunications union Communications Workers of America, where she focused on traditional labor law and labor-management relations.

 Bar and Court Admissions